mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Flow logs don't capture some traffic, including Amazon DNS server, windowns license activation, DHCP traffic ,and VPC router It can be enabled on a VPC, subnet, or ENI level and monitor traffic metadata for any included interfaces.
 Flow logs monitor:

-## VPC VPN and Direct Connect

-### AWS VPC Virtual Private Networks, VPNs
+### VPN connection, VPNs

-VPC Virtual Private Networks (VPNs) provide a software based secure conenction between a VPC and on premises networks.
+A VPN connection refers to the connection between your VPC and your own on-premises network.

 VPC VPN Components: